oracle-livelabs/apex/proof-of-concept/intro/intro.md

 * Obtain a free development environment
 * Create a Data Model using AI
 * Create an application on the new data structures using APEX Assistant
-* Refine the application by generating SQL with AI APEX assistant
+* Refine the application by generating SQL using APEX assistant
 * Add functionality to Generate Text with AI
 * Create an AI Chat Assistant to inquire about the Project.
 * Create a Search Page based on Oracle Vector Search